statelyai/xstate/docs/about/glossary.md

 ### Eventless transitions

 Eventless transitions are transitions without events.
 These transitions **always** run when the machine goes through the event; no event is necessary to trigger the transition.
-Eventless transitions are labeled “always.”
+Eventless transitions are labeled “always” and often refered to as “always” transitions.

 <!-- What you might use an eventless transition for -->